 It’s not easy to find the time and money to replace aging air source systems.
 But if you want more comfortable home temperatures with smaller energy costs down the road, it might be a good idea to see our new heat pump units.

 At Farnell Mechanical, Inc. we make upgrading an easy process by giving free estimate appointments for air source heat pumps.
 Just call us at 334-524-2458 to request yours today.
-We’re proud to offer heat pump installation in Opelika your friends and neighbors have trusted since 2000.
+We’re proud to offer heat pump installation in Auburn and Opelika your friends and neighbors have trusted since 2000.